Ndzenyuy/Project_9-Continues-delivery-of-webapp/README.md

 6. Pipeline for ECS
-Verify the running container, cluster -> service -> tasks -> networking
+Verify the running container, cluster -> service -> tasks -> networking Access the running container page to see the containerized deployed wepp

 7. Promote to Prod
 8. Backup Stack